 Title: Investigating Noise-Induced Hearing Loss in Dental Education and Dentistry

-The 2017 CDA / Dentsply Sirona Student Clinician Research Program was held during the Ontario Dental Association Annual Spring Meeting (ASM) in Toronto, Ontario.
+The 2018 CDA / Dentsply Sirona Student Clinician Research Program was held during the Canadian Dental Association (CDA) Convention hosted by the Dental Association of Prince Edward Island (DAPEI), at the PEI Convention Centre in Charlottetown, Prince Edward Island.
 Here are the abstracts of the winning presentations.